 A study of consumer behavior is also vital in marketing decisions regarding sales promotion.

-It enables the producers to know what motives prompt buyers to make purchases and the same is utilized in advertising media to awaken the desire to purchases.
+It enables the producers to know what motives prompt buyers to make purchases and the same is utilized in advertising media to awaken the desire to purchase.

 10. Environmental Concern

-Increased public concern regarding environmental deterioration, resource shortage, and population explosion has made marketing companies aware of the potentially negative impact of such products as high suds detergents, aerosol sprays, products using CFC pesticides, chemical, dye, and chemical fertilizers.
+Increased public concern regarding environmental deterioration, resource shortage, and population explosion has made marketing companies aware of the potentially negative impact of such products as high suds detergents, aerosol sprays, products using CFC pesticides, chemicals, dyes, and chemical fertilizers.

 Research into consumer interests and practices enables the marketing company to develop and effectively promote environmentally sound products for socially concerned consumers.

 The study of consumer behavior also contributes to effective marketing decisions.

 For effective marketing decisions executives, must develop and understand their consumers’ behavior, the buying process, and the factors influencing their process.

 As consumer preferences continue to evolve, the ability to adapt and cater to these changes will be the hallmark of successful companies.

 Embracing the study of consumer behavior is, therefore, a strategic imperative for any business aspiring to thrive and prosper in the marketplace of tomorrow.